sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 ------------------

-Creating a contact is almost identical, except that you (as a client) are responsible for determining the url of the object, and a UID.
+Creating a contact is almost identical, except that you (as a client) are responsible for determining the url of the object, and UID.

     PUT /addressbooks/johndoe/contacts/somerandomstring.vcf HTTP/1.1
     Content-Type: text/vcard; charset=utf-8